 - a.
 In February 2015, the New York Public Service Commission issued an Order for Case 14-M-0564 as follows: "The Petition of Sustainable Westchester is granted to the extent that its municipal members are authorized to undertake a Community Choice Aggregation demonstration project consistent with the discussion in the body of this Order..." - b.
-The PSC subsequently issued an Order for Case 14-M-0224 which authorized Community Choice Aggregation ("CCA") throughout New York State (the "PSC CCA Order"). - c.
+The PSC subsequently issued an Order for Case 14-M-0224 which authorized Community Choice Aggregation ("CCA") throughout New York State (the "PSC CCA Order") and November 15, 2018 issued the "Order Approving Renewal of the Sustainable Westchester Community Choice Aggregation Program" reauthorizing the CCA program under a Master Implementation Plan. - c.
 Sustainable Westchester's Pilot CCA Program ("Sustainable Westchester Pilot CCA Program") enrolled customers from an initial group of 20 participating municipalities in April 2016.
-Since then, Sustainable Westchester has enrolled one additional and three other municipalities have obtained permission from the PSC to participate. - d.
-For municipalities in the Con Edison utility territory, the Sustainable Westchester Pilot CCA Program will conclude on December 31, 2018. - e.
-In compliance with the PSC CCA Order, The Muncipality has adopted local legislation to enable Community Choice Aggregation . - f.
-As a member of Sustainable Westchester in good standing, The Municipality wishes to engage the services of Sustainable Westchester as the Program Manager for Community Choice Aggregation for the Operation and Maintenance of the Program.
+Since then, five additional municipalities have joined and several other municipalities are actively working towards participation. - d.
+For municipalities in the NYSEG utility territory, the Sustainable Westchester Pilot CCA Program will conclude on April 30, 2019. - e.
+In compliance with the PSC CCA Order, The Municipality has adopted local legislation to enable Community Choice Aggregation. - f.
+As a member of Sustainable Westchester in good standing and participant in the Sustainable Westchester Pilot CCA program, the Municipality wishes to continue to engage the services of Sustainable Westchester as the Program Manager for Community Choice Aggregation for the Operation and Maintenance of the Program.